 Primary aldosteronism is a condition caused by an excess of the adrenal hormone aldosterone independent of the renin-angiotensin-aldosterone axis.

-It is increasingly being recognised as a common cause of secondary hypertension.
-Today prevalence is thought to be in the region 15 % of patients with hypertension.
+The hallmarks of disease are hypertension and hypokalaemia - though hypokalaemia is often absent.
+Primary aldosteronism is increasingly being recognised as a common and under-diagnosed cause of secondary hypertension.
+Today prevalence is thought to be between 5-15% of patients with hypertension.

 Under normal conditions aldosterone release is primarily controlled by the renin-angiotensin system.